How to Build a Pizza Oven at Home

 •

 • 7.
-To your dome, you will need to add two layers of additional insulation.
-For the first layer, it’s best to use a mix of wood shavings, cement, and water.
-Let this dry before adding your second layer using sand, cement, and water.
+You need to add two more layers of insulation to your dome.
+The recommended material for the first layer is a mixture of wood shavings, cement, and water.
+Once it’s dry, you can apply the second layer using sand, cement, and water.

 •